 2018 MCACA Funding Plan & Grant Awards – Kalamazoo County – Click Here

 - Guideline Release Date: FY19 Project Guidelines | FY19 POD Guidelines

 - Workshops Led by MCACA Staff.
 Various locations throughout Michigan.
 CLICK HERE.

 - Application Release Date: Open.
 Application available online at mcaca.egrant.net.

-- Application Deadline Date: Round 1 - August 3, 2018; Round II funds, if available are for Minigrants only.
+- Application Deadline Date: Round I - closed; Round II grant funds are for projects only.
+The application deadline is January 15, 2019.

 - Eligibility: Applicants are limited to registered non-profit organizations, schools, colleges/universities and municipalities, located in the state of Michigan.
 Federal and State agencies are not eligible to apply.
 Professional Development grant requests are open to both 501(c)(3) organizations as well as Individual Professional Artists.

 - 2018 MCACA Final Reports: Please refer to your grant agreement.
 For Professional Development: Final Report Instructions; For Minigrant arts Projects: Final Report Instructions

 - Acknowledgement Requirements and Promotional Toolkit: CLICK HERE

 - Budget Template.
 This is a practice template.
 Please remember, save to desktop first, then open, revise, save as, etc… CLICK HERE